 When it comes to characters and customization, Fortnite has very little.
 There are different skins you can get for your weapons and characters but they ultimately do nothing to affect gameplay.
 In PUBG, you can not only customize a character to call your own, but you can also unlock new cosmetic items to dress your character up in.

 Overall, Fortnite is a much more casual feeling game and PUBG is more geared towards the hardcore gamers.

 The graphics are a huge dividing point when it comes to the argument of Fortnite vs PUBG.
 Some people love the Fortnite graphics and some people hate them.
 The same goes for PUBG, some people like them and some do not.
 I feel this has something to do with what a person likes being completely subjective, but who knows.

 Fortnite’s graphics are very cartoony.
 They look kind of like what would happen if you crossed Team Fortress and World of Warcraft (why?
-I don’t know) and made a game from the resulting art style.
+I don’t know) and made a game from the resulting art style – so it’s a lot like warcraft graphics-wise.
 This isn’t a bad thing by any means as it really adds to the casual nature of Fortnite, but for the more serious gamers who demand more realistic graphics then PUBG is for you.